Property Damage (Hurricane or Other Calamity) Information & Resources

 1) Will my 2024 tax bill be reduced due to damage from Hurricane Debby, Helene, or Milton?

 Property values and tax bills for the 2024 tax year are based on values as of January 1, 2024.
-While 2024 tax bills will not be reduced, residential property owners are eligible for a partial property tax refund due to damage associated with a catastrophic event if certain conditions are met.
+While 2024 tax bills will not be reduced, residential property owners may be eligible for a partial property tax refund due to damage associated with a catastrophic event if certain conditions are met.
+The property tax refund is only applicable to the tax year in which the catastrophic event occurred.
+Properties still damaged on January 1 following the damage event are valued to account for the condition of the dwelling on the January 1st appraisal date.

 Visit our Property Tax Refund webpage for qualifying criteria.